 This page specifies the actions required for the editing of a final draft European Standard (FprEN), the launch of the Formal Vote thereon and the communication of the results of the latter.

-1.1 The TC Chairperson and Secretary decide to send the FprEN to the Formal Vote.
+1.1 Respecting the planned target date for the dispatch of the final draft as set in the initial or adjusted WI plan (see Flexible standards development process), the TC Chairperson and Secretary decide to send the FprEN to the Formal Vote.

-1.2 The WG Convenor, if work after the Enquiry is done in the WG, or the TC Secretary and the Editing Committee (if any), together with the WG Convenor, if appropriate, finalize the editing of the reference language version of the FprEN in accordance with the Internal Regulations-Part3.
+1.2 The WG Convenor, if the work after Enquiry is done in the WG, or the TC Secretary and the Editing Committee (if any), together with the WG Convenor, if appropriate, finalize the editing of the reference language version of the FprEN in accordance with the CEN/CENELEC Internal Regulations-Part3.

-1.3 The TC Secretary sends the FprEN via E-Trans in the relevant reference language to CCMC for checking its suitability for translation in two electronic formats, an agreed revisable WORD file (use of the CEN STD template is obligatory) and a non-revisable PDF file, together with the completed electronic 'Transmission Notice' and separate files for the figures.
+The TC Secretary sends the FprEN via E-Trans in the relevant reference language to CCMC for checking its suitability for translation.
+The FprEN shall be sent in two electronic formats, an agreed revisable WORD file (use of the CEN simple STD template or of the CEN Simple template is obligatory) and a non-revisable PDF file, together with the completed electronic 'Transmission Notice', separate files for the figures and the 'table of decisions' (commenting table completed with observations from comments resolution).
 AFNOR, BSI and DIN are automatically notified thereof.

 1.5 Once the editing is finalized, CCMC dispatches the FprEN to the CEN National Members, the Partner Organizations, the Affiliates, the EC and EFTA Secretariat, the TC Chairperson and the TC Secretary.
 This is done via the Weekly Upload that is made available on E-Trans (an electronic platform).

 Moreover, CCMC ensures that a corresponding ballot is open on the E-balloting platform on Livelink.